-Dental Technology offers graduates a host of career choices, says Joanne Choi, who is now lecturing at Otago while she completes her PhD.
+Dental Technology offers graduates a host of career choices, says Joanne Choi, who is now a Senior Lecturer at Otago.

 “Graduates can go into things like research, or work with patients as clinical dental technicians or in advisory roles, as well as using their practical skills.”

 Joanne entered the degree programme because she wanted to combine her own artistic flair with her love of science to produce something useful.